How do I provide proof of English language eligibility?

 I have achieved the required score in the IELTS / OET, but it has taken more than one attempt.
 Is my certificate still acceptable?

 Will the UKFPO accept IELTS or OET tests which have been sat from home/online/proctored?

 Yes, UKFPO will accept results from home/online/proctored sittings of the general, academic or UKVI IELTS and the OET, so long as the required scores are met and proof provided as required in the Eligibility Guidance.

 However, the UKFPO will not accept the IELTS indicator test under any circumstances.

 Will the UKFPO accept the IELTS Indicator test as proof of English language proficiency?

 No, the UKFPO does not accept the IELTS Indicator test.
 We only accept the full general, academic or UKVI IELTS.

 The UKFPO recognises the difficulty caused by the impact of COVID-19 on IELTS/OET sittings.
 We do not run either test so do not have control over any alterations to opportunities to sit these tests.
 However, we accept online versions of both in order to help applicants provide the required evidence.

 We have altered our eligibility timeline as much as feasibly possible and we cannot push back the deadlines any further as this would impact negatively on the rest of the application process.
 If you need to sit IELTS/OET as part of your eligibility application, but are still unable to sit the IELTS/OET within the deadlines that we have set out, then unfortunately you will not be able to submit an eligibility application and /or will be deemed Ineligible.

 When deciding if an IELTS/OET is valid and in date, does the UKFPO use the date of the examination or the date that the results were received by the applicant?

-When deciding if an IELTS/OET certificate is valid and in date, The UKFPO uses the date that the examination was sat, not the date that the applicant received their results.
+When deciding if an IELTS/OET certificate is valid and in date, the UKFPO uses the date of the examination, not the date that the applicant received their results.

 In addition, as our Eligibility Applicant Guidance explains, we use the TRF number to look up and verify IELTS/OET results, and when we do this, the exam providers only show us the date of examination sitting.